pamasol/GNU-Octave-Examples/README.md

 ## Tutorials and CheatSheet

 * YouTube [Octave Tutorials by DrapsTV](https://www.youtube.com/playlist?list=PL1A2CSdiySGJ6oZe6XB-TTCFuHc5Fs1PO).
 This tutorial was created in 2014 and uses GNU Octave 3.2.4 CLI.
-At that time no Graphical User Interface (GUI) was shipped with Octave.
+At that time no GUI was shipped with Octave.

 * [Introduction to Octave](http://www-mdp.eng.cam.ac.uk/web/CD/engapps/octave/octavetut.pdf) by Dr. P.J.G Long, Department of Engineering, University of Cambridge that was created in September 2005.